 The top three months if you wish to avoid the crowds in Everest base camp trek are December, January, September.
 Well, statistically, it is July, August, and June, but would you like those months in the top three?
 Also, if you are the kind that is looking for the crowds, October, April, and November will not disappoint.

 During October and April, it frequently happens that trekkers don’t even get accommodation in Namche and have to stay at Kyangjuma or Khumjung!
 Nothing against the two beautiful villages, but you get the point.
 The high season is also not the best time for independent trekkers as large groups get priority for room bookings, and it is advisable to book lodges in advance and reconfirm a day before.
 The ambiance in the dining rooms, especially in October, can also feel rushed rather than relaxed.
 Another place that takes a rather strange aura during the high season is Kala Patthar: with cameras, arms, and legs all jostling for a pose and for what little space is available.
 If you ask us if you can avoid the high season, avoid it!

 The most reliable months when it comes to Lukla flights are December, November, January.

-Precipitation is at an all-time low.
-Visibility is at an all-time high.
+The weather at Lukla is near perfect: precipitation is at an all-time low and visibility is at an all-time high.
 And the traffic congestion both at Lukla and Tribhuvan International Airport is not that bad.
 But the best part is that flights take off from Kathmandu during this period, saving you the hassle of traveling to Ramechhap Airport.
 On the flipside, the switch to Ramechhap Airport has made cancellations during high season a thing of the past!
 Sure it is a bit of a hassle to travel to Ramechhap, but most people think it is better than waiting for days on end for a flight that never happens!
 Would you agree?